 Theme design should be a crucial part of your selection process.
 We all know that branding goes way beyond a catchy slogan or attention-grabbing logo.
 Your Shopify theme should visually represent the qualities of your brand, and provide a simple and engaging user experience.

 You need to select a theme that’s both in keeping with your brand style, and that will enable you to put your best foot forward in terms of UX.
-Consider typography, spacing, colors, and whether the design best directs visitors’ attention towards your products and store content.
+Consider typography, spacing, colors, and whether the design best directs visitors’ attention toward your products and store content.
 It also needs to be mobile-friendly – to support those increasing mobile purchases – and have an optimized checkout to avoid card abandonment.